 To help ensure harmonised and consistent emission information is reported, the NEC Directive requires all Member States to establish emission inventories using the methodologies agreed under the LRTAP Convention and to use the Guidebook in preparing these inventories and projections.

 1.5.3 Other reporting

-The Guidebook also facilitates reporting under a number of other international agreements.
+The Guidebook also facilitates reporting under a number of other international agreements, as described in the following sections.